The GR247, Spain

 - Like most good mountainous places in the Northern hemisphere, the best times to ride the GR247 are in the spring and fall.
 The Sierra de Cazorla is one of the most rainy places in southern Spain (which doesn’t mean much), and the wettest time of year is late November through February.
 However, we rode it in December and saw nary a drop.

-- If it does rain, be prepared to stop.
-The mud here is particularly cement-like and can be a recipe for broken derailleurs.
+- If it does rain, or if there has been a lot of snow in early spring, be prepared to stop.
+The mud here is particularly cement-like and can be a recipe for broken derailleurs (See Lee Vilinsky’s comment).

 - Although there are many ways of approaching and starting the GR247, the easiest is via Siles, the northern most town on route.

 - If flying in and out of Madrid, look for a Media Distancia train; at the time of this writing, the closest station accessible to the route is Jodar-Ubeda — about 50k from Cazorla or 40k from Quesada.
 Another to consider is Albacete, which much further.
 There are also busses that run from Albacete to Alcaraz, and possibly further.
 Or, you can use the Ruta de Don Quixote, GR266 and some gravel roads to get there…

 Other need to know info